ThomasKnobloch/smart-house/README.md

 The project implements the MVC model in order to be flexible and extensible.

+## Floor Plan SVG

+A picture of a house floor plan is being used to show the different states of the rooms.

+I chose the SVG format in order to be able to show and hide every part of the house plan.
+For example, each <g> tag represents a room (identified by the room name) which gather all the room objects (light, curtains and temperature display).

 ## Mock Server

 The server-side is replaced by a static file (mock-server/house.json) that is use on read-only for the initial state.